Jeffhuh/Graphing-mathematical-functions-plus-derivative-calculator/README.md

-# Graphing-mathematical-functions
+# Graphing-mathematical-functions-with-derivative-calculator
-Graphing functions with JavaFx
+Graphing functions with JavaFx.